Bogdan Siniecki, physician, 1925–1993, contributor to Przegląd Lekarski – Oświęcim.

 - Philomath Circles were secret Polish youth organisations which operated throughout the 19th century under Prussian rule in Pomerania, in towns like Chełm, Brodnica and Chojnice.
 Most of their members were Polish grammar school students.
 The first to be set up was the Chojnice Mickiewicz Circle, which later changed its name to the Tomasz Zan Society.
 In 1937 it celebrated its centenary (see Teka Pomorska II, 1937, issue 11).
 The Pomeranian philomath circles looked back to the Philomath Society, the secret Polish student organisation operating from 1817 to 1823 at the Imperial University of Vilnius and co-founded by Tomasz Zan and Adam Mickiewicz.a

 - Das Abitur—the traditional school-leaving examination from German grammar schools.a

 - St. Hedwig’s Hospital.b

 - The Polish community was the largest minority in Danzig.
 Its activists stood up against the Germanisation and secularisation policies of the German government and sought to protect the rights of Poles living in the Free City.a

 - About 10 thousand prisoners passed through Neufahrwasser, Stutthof, and Grenzdorf camps from September 1939 to late March 1940.
 About 3 thousand were released.a

 - Dr Mirau’s activities have been described in Siniecki’s article published in the 1975 edition of Przegląd Lekarski – Oświęcim.
-Its English translation, “Episodes from the history of the Stutthof prisoners’ hospital,” is available on this website.
-Follow the link to read it.a
+Its English translation, “Episodes from the history of the Stutthof prisoners’ hospital,” is available on this website under the link.a

-a—notes by Maria Kantor, the translator of the article; b—notes by Teresa Bałuk-Ulewiczowa, Head Translator for the Medical Review Auschwitz project.
+a—notes by Maria Kantor, the translator of the text; b—notes by Teresa Bałuk-Ulewiczowa, Head Translator for the Medical Review Auschwitz project.